barumau/pandunia/eng/K-kurse.md

 ### Answers to the Exercises

-1. hi no safi kamre.
+1. da no safi kamre.
 2. un kupa no hali.
 3. du vaf no yam supa.
-4. hi no have vaf e mau. / hi have no vaf e no mau.
+4. da no have vaf e mau. / da have no vaf e no mau.
-5. shefe yam cha ama no kafe.
+5. xefe yam ca ama no kafe.
 6. mama have no vaf ama du mau.